top of page

 Nothing about Camp Howe is TYPICAL!
-We have a schedule to offer structure to our program but activities change every day to keep the interest of our campers peaked.
-Each day is jampacked of fun actvities.
+We have a schedule to offer structure to our program, but activities change every day to keep the interest of our campers peaked.
+Each day is jampacked of fun activities.

-Our Junior and Day campers get to experience almost all the activities we offer – at a level and pace that works for children their age.
-Each day, they will get to enjoy time at the waterfront practicing aquatic skills and free swim.
-Also built into the schedule are opportunities to explore interests independent to their cabin and group.
+Our Junior and Day campers experience almost all the activities we offer – at a level and pace that works for children their age.
+Each day, they will enjoy time at the waterfront, practicing aquatic skills and free swimming.
+Also built into the schedule are opportunities to explore interests independent of their cabin and group.

-Our Teen program is self-guided and each teen gets to decide what they in each activity block.
-During each block for teens we offer low, medium and high energy choices.
+Our Teen program is self-guided, and each teen gets to decide what to do in each activity block.
+During each block for teens, we offer low, medium, and high-energy choices.

 Early Morning Interest Groups

-For campers that chose to get up early that can meet at the flagpole and enjoy a swimming, walking, running, music and stretching/ yoga type activity.
+Campers who choose to get up early can meet at the flagpole and enjoy swimming, walking, running, music, and stretching/yoga-type activities.